 In the middle of the complex flows a multi-tiered fountain that has statues of Ganga and Yamuna standing on their respective vehicles – Crocodile and Tortoise.
 This is the manifestation of Sangam of two rivers at Prayag.

 The 4 temples are collectively called Chardham and are located in 4 corners of India.
 Badrinath in Uttarakhand, Somnath at Dwarka in Gujarat, Jagannath at Puri in Odisha, and Rameshwaram in Tamil Nadu.
 Each of these Dhams is replicated here at Namchi in Sikkim.
 As per Hindu beliefs, everyone must visit these 4 temples in their lifetime.
 When I look at these geographically disbursed temples, it tells me many things about the richness of our culture and traditions.
 It tells me that travel was an inbuilt part of our lives.
 As we had to travel to all 4 corners of India in our lifetime.
 Given the fact that people traveled mostly by foot, you would end up covering the whole of the country interacting with communities and nature that you meet on the way.

 It also tells me that we were always a well-knit nation and our sacred geography bound us as nothing else can.

 Temples at Chardham at Namchi, Sikkim

 We entered the complex through a lovely gate and the temples surrounded by colorful flowers greeted us.
 We began from the left-hand side so that we move around the complex in a clockwise manner.
 This would help us do the parikrama or circumambulation of the whole complex.

-Our first stop was Rameshwaram temple, in distinct Dravidian temple style.
+Our first stop was Rameshwaram temple, in a distinct Dravidian temple style.
 We entered through the tall colorful Gopuram.
 Said a prayer to the Shivalinga that was set up by none other than Lord Ram in Ramayana on his way back from Sri Lanka.

-We moved on to the next Dham that was Somnath Temple at Dwarka on the western coast of India.
+We moved on to the next Dham which was Somnath Temple at Dwarka on the western coast of India.
 The temple is built in a typical Gujarati style with a pyramidal roof.
 Temples are relatively simple inside and of course much smaller in size than the original one.
 But they do give you a feeling of visiting them by proxy.